 The Board of Trustees is responsible for the other information.
-The other information comprises the information included in the 40-page document titled "Botswana Life Retirement Annuity Fund Annual Financial Statements for the year ended 31 December 2021" which includes the General Information, the Board of Trustees' Responsibility Statement and the statement on the Approval of Financial Statements.
+The other information comprises the information included in the 35-page document titled "Botswana Life Retirement Annuity Fund Annual Financial Statements for the year ended 31 December 2022" which includes the General Information, the Board of Trustees' Responsibility Statement, the statement on the Approval of Financial Statements and the Board of Trustees' Report.
 Other information does not include the financial statements and our auditor's report thereon.